Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 We must scatter the Conservative Party to the winds.

-So as much as I hate the Tories, and as much as I was there first, saying I'm the one that hates them first before you did, I'm now saying vote for them with your while holding your nose.
+So as much as I hate the Tories and as much as I was there first saying, I'm the one that hates them first before you did, I'm now saying, vote for them with your while holding your nose.

-And weirdly, that wasn't that persuasive.
+Weirdly, that wasn't that persuasive.

-No, but I mean, I understood it.
+No, I mean, I understood it.

-I mean, it didn't apply to my area, luckily, because Labour won by double the votes that Tories and Reform put together got.
+I mean, it didn't apply to my area luckily because Labour won by double the votes that Tories and Reform put together got.

 So I was like, I wasn't in one of those seats where Hitchens could come and slap you with the ruler.

-You've brought in Starmer.
+You brought in Starmer.

 I hope you're happy now.